wiechu/apache2buddy/README.md

         * IMPORTANT SERVICE ANNOUNCEMENT NOTICE                             *
         *********************************************************************
         *                                                                   *
-        * apache2buddy.pl is moving to github, this is going to introduce   *
+        * apache2buddy.pl HAS MOVED to github, this now introduces          *
         * a 301 redirect for the domain apache2buddy.pl.                    *
         *                                                                   *
         * Please make sure you update any processes to ensure that they     *